myTonino/Tonino-App/src/doc/README.txt

 - Install USB/serial driver from FTDI
    http://www.ftdichip.com/Drivers/VCP.htm
+   NOTE: OS X 10.9 and later contain already support for the FTDI hardware and therefore no additional driver needs to be installed on those systems
 - Download and run the Tonino App OS X installer
 - Double click on the dmg file you just downloaded
 - Double click the disk image which appears on your desktop
 - Drag the Tonino application icon to your Applications directory
+- On OS X 10.8 Mountain Lion and higher you need to tick "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel to start the app

 o Linux